SoftCircuits/ParsingHelper/README.md

 ParsingHelper helper = new ParsingHelper("The quick brown fox jumps over the lazy dog.");
 ```

 You can call the `Reset()` method to reset the current position back to the start of the string.
-The `Reset()` method accepts an optional string argument and, if supplied, will cause the class to begin parsing the new string.
+The `Reset()` method accepts an optional string argument and, if supplied, will configure the class to begin parsing the new string.

 Use the `Peek()` method to read the character at the current position (without changing the current position).
 The `Peek()` method can optionally accept an integer argument that specifies the character position as the number of characters ahead of the current position.
 For example, `Peek(1)` would return the character that comes after the character at the current position.
 (Calling `Peek()` is equal to calling `Peek(0)`.)
 If the position specified is out of bounds for the current string, `Peek()` returns  `ParsingHelper.NullChar` (equal to `'\0'`).